mikehostetler/amplify/request/readme.md

 Requests made through `amplify.request` will always be resolved asynchronously, even if the resource invokes the callbacks immediately.
-This ensures that you will never having timing problems if the request definition is changed in the future.
+This ensures that you will never have timing problems if the request definition is changed in the future.

 Just getting started?
 Take a look at the [examples][examples] section below for a few of the popular use cases with `amplify.request`.